July 14-19, 2019

 The Gathering is for people who are interested in bringing Touch Drawing into their work in their own unique ways.
-I am available to talk with you about your particular interests during mealtimes, and encourage connection between attendees with common interests.
-An online platform for Facilitators will support you to stay connected after the Gathering.
-If you are a therapist, educator, counselor, artist, social worker, intuitive, health practitioner, body worker, spiritual director, healer, life coach, expressive arts facilitator, community volunteer or student in these fields, you will be empowered to integrate Touch Drawing into your life and work.
+I am available to talk with you about your particular interests during mealtimes, and encourage attendees with common interests to connect.
+An online community will support you after the Gathering.
+If you are a therapist, educator, counselor, artist, social worker, intuitive, health practitioner, body worker, spiritual director, healer, life coach, expressive arts facilitator, community volunteer or student in these fields, you will be empowered to integrate this dynamic creative process into your work.
 Read about facilitating Touch Drawing.

-To get a sense of this unique event, immerse yourself in last year’s Gathering slide show or scroll down to see slide shows, and read the FAQ.
+To get a sense of this unique event, immerse yourself in last year’s Gathering slide show or scroll down to see images from many years.
 To get a feeling for the flow of the week, see What We Do and the Daily Schedule.
 Reflections from participants convey some of the ineffable qualities of the Gathering.
-Watch the video Reflections on Touch Drawing, which was filmed at the Gathering.
+Watch the video Reflections on Touch Drawing, filmed at the Gathering.
 Many common questions are addressed in the FAQ.

 We meet at The Chinook Center, amidst 100 acres of forest on Whidbey Island, Washington.
 This is a place of deep spirit, nature and beauty.
 Our sacred studio is the awe-inspiring Thomas Berry Hall.
 My husband Ross Chapin was the architect for this and other buildings.
 This year we have new cabins with indoor bathrooms!
 We have a long relationship with this place and it holds the Gathering in blessing.

 We walk and draw in the large Chartres-style outdoor labyrinth.
-Sacred sites such as the Woodland Sanctuary, and ‘Earth Nest’ are available for quiet times.
-There are miles of trails through the forest and a cedar sauna built by the original Finnish settlers.
-The beaches of Puget Sound are a few minutes away, and can be visited during the rest times.
-On our day of silence, chose to go to Whidbey State Park where you can draw in an old growth forest and on a beach facing the majestic Olympic Mountains.
-Or settle into the beauty our retreat center for the day.
+Sacred sites such as the Woodland Sanctuary and ‘Earth Nest’ are available for quiet times.
+There are miles of trails through the forest.
+On our day of silence, chose to pack your lunch and art materials, and go to a beach facing the majestic Olympic Mountains.
+Or settle into the peace of our retreat center for the day.
 On our final evening, we hold a sacred space through movement, drumming, vocalizing in the mandala of the ‘Longdance’, to integrate and embody the transformative vision of our time together.

 Our meals are prepared by an inspired chef who uses produce from the garden and local farmers.
 Every bite is truly a delight, and her service is loving and abundant.
 Much of her cooking is gluten and dairy free, with vegetarian options always available.